How is my State Pension taxed?

 If you have other income, as well as the State Pension you receive, such as a job or income from other pensions, HMRC will ask your employer and/or pension provider to apply a lower tax code to compensate for the fact that tax has not been deducted from your State Pension.
 The result will be that you have paid the correct tax overall.
 Your employer and/or pension provider will pay this across to HMRC on your behalf.

 If you do not work, but get pensions from more than one provider, e.g you have a workplace pension and a personal pension, HM Revenue and Customs (HMRC) will ask one of your providers to apply a lower tax code to compensate for the tax payable on your State Pension.

 Things you should check

 You should check each year that the correct amount of income tax has been deducted from the State Pension payments and other income you receive, especially if you have other sources of income, such as a part-time or full-time job, bank or building society interest and/ or dividends or distributions from investments.

 You should also check if you have a change of circumstances that affects the income you receive; for example you retire from work and receive a lower income.
-If you have had more tax deducted than you should have paid, you can reclaim the difference from HMRC using Repayment Claim Form P50 .
+If you have had more tax deducted than you should have paid, you can reclaim the difference from HMRC using one of their repayment claim forms.
 Similarly, you may also have to pay any tax that has been underpaid.